DevExpress/testcafe/docs/articles/documentation/reference/configuration-file.md

 }
 ```

-Set the `typescript.compilerModulePath` parameter to call an external TypeScript compiler.
+Set the `typescript.compilerModulePath` parameter to load an external TypeScript compiler.

 ```json
 {